PnS2019/pns2019.github.com/session_04.md

 The above section on gradients provides a set of simple edge detectors (e.g., horizontal or vertical edges).
-However, the quality of the filtered edges is heavily depending on the design of the filter.
+However, the quality of the filtered edges is heavily dependent on the design of the filter.
-A popular edge detection algorithm is _Canny edge detector_ which is developed by John F. Canny in 1986.
+A popular edge detection algorithm is _Canny edge detector_ which was developed by John F. Canny in 1986.
 This algorithm has multiple stages that can denoise the image, find the gradients, and apply thresholding.
 We omit the details of this algorithm here.
 Interested readers can follow [this link](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html#canny) for more information.